Gilbert, Count of Gravina

 Messina revolted and freed the imprisoned Count Henry.
 The insurrection spread and the people of Palermo forced the removal of Stephen du Perche.
 This accomplished, an interim council was set up to assist the regent.
-The council exiled Gilbert and he joined Stephen on crusade, taking his wife and son, Bertrand of Andria, with him.
+Under the new administration imposed by Henry of Montescaglioso and Richard of Mandra, Gilbert's dominance came to an end.
+By then he was count of Gravina and Loritello, while his son Bertram was count of Andria.
+Gilbert retreated with his wife to a fortress, but most of the knights of the mainland deserted him when the curia's order was transmitted through the peninsular military structure.
+He eventually submitted himself and his goods to Richard of Fondi on terms allowing him to cross to the Syrian lands with his wife and children.
+The council exiled Gilbert and he joined Stephen on crusade, taking his wife and son, Bertram of Andria, with him.